 If your interested in group counselling then reach out to contact us.
-You can tell me a bit about what's troubling you and I can answer any questions you might have.
-We'll discuss your goals and whether group counselling might be appropriate for you.
+You can tell me a bit about what’s troubling you and I can answer any questions you might have.
+We’ll discuss your goals and what service might be appropriate for you.

 To discuss further call 01733 639 040 or email: email@example.com.
 If you’d like to read more about group counselling click here (coming soon).
 I’m here for you.